 Build your brand

 Before you get yourself in front of the mic, it's important that you take some time to build your brand.
 Even if you already have an established business, building a brand around new ventures is a crucial step in the process.
-You may be well-known for your fashion line or photography business, but if you're not yet known for podcasting, then it's time to lay some groundwork.
+You may be well-known for your fashion line or photography business, but if you're a beginner in podcasting, then it's time to lay some groundwork.

 When it comes to naming and visual branding, it can be helpful to leverage the reputation of your existing company, but make sure there is some distinction when marketing your podcast.
 For example, you can add a qualifier to your company name such as "Tutti Talks" (not a real podcast, unfortunately), so that when people search for your podcast they're led to the right place.
 Creative titles that incite people's natural curiosity also work well, for example, "No Such Thing As A Fish" and "My Dad Wrote A Porno"; they give some clue as to what will be discussed whilst still evoking intrigue.
 In any case, it should say something about what you do without boxing you in too much.